Skip to main content

 Emerald Ash Borer – Invasive Species Highly Destructive to Ash Trees

 The emerald ash borer (EAB, or Agrilus planipennis) is a green beetle native to Asia and Eastern Russia.
 Outside its native region, the emerald ash borer is an invasive species, and emerald ash borer infestation is highly destructive to ash trees, having infested millions of ash trees in its introduced range.
 The Emerald Ash Borer was first discovered in the United States in Michigan in 2002.
-It is believed to have been brought to North America unintentionally in ash wood used to stabilize crates during shipping.
-Emerald Ash Borer Awareness Week is May 23 -29 in 2021, so Stein Tree Service offers information about this invasive pest.
+Experts believe the insect was brought to North America unintentionally in ash wood used to stabilize crates during shipping.
+Stein Tree Service offers helpful information about this invasive pest.

 Life Cycle of the Emerald Ash Borer